jang33013-ops/Comp359-Assignment3/WORKLOG.md

 node_color_map = {i+1: colors[i] for i in range(7)}
 ```

-Vertex 1 is always red, vertex 2 always blue, and so on — so the same vertex keeps its colour across all 100 images, making it easy to compare structures visually.
+Vertex 1 is always red, vertex 2 always blue, and so on such that the same vertex keeps its colour across all 100 images, making it easy to compare structures visually.

 ### Final Run Output

 ```
+Accepted 100 trees saved to accepted_trees.json
+Matplotlib is building the font cache; this may take a moment.
-Loaded 100 accepted trees
+Loaded 100 trees from accepted_trees.json
-Saved 100 tree images successfully!
+Saved combined image: results\all_trees_n7_maxdeg3.png
 ```

-100 PNG files saved (tree_1.png through tree_100.png) in the results/ folder, each showing...
+100 trees successfully combined and stored in the results/ folder

 ---